-Sponge is looking for original science fiction and speculative fiction from New Zealand and Pacific writers.
-This means that (for now) you can only submit to Sponge if you are a citizen of New Zealand or the Pacific, or if you are a resident of this area.
+Sponge is looking for original science fiction and speculative fiction from New Zealand, Australian, and Pacific writers.
+This means that (for now) you can only submit to Sponge if you are a citizen of New Zealand, Australia, or the Pacific, or if you are a resident of these areas.
 If you are unsure whether this means you, please look at the map at the bottom of this page.

-During submission rounds, you can submit to Sponge by filling out the submission form on this page.
-Submissions must be unpublished, but can be simultaneous (you can submit the story to other journals/journals at the same time).
+You can submit to Sponge by filling out the submission form on this page.
+Submissions must be unpublished, but can be simultaneous (you can submit the story to other journals/magazines at the same time).
 Please limit your submissions to a maximum of three pieces at a time.